 Can I get life insurance with a pre-existing condition in Australia?

 Yes, in most cases.
-Having a pre-existing condition does not automatically disqualify you from life insurance in Australia.
+Having a pre-existing condition does not automatically disqualify you.
 The outcome depends on the specific condition, its severity, how well it is managed, and which provider you apply to.
-Many conditions are covered with a premium loading (additional cost) or an exclusion for claims related to that specific condition.
-Some conditions may result in deferral or decline, but this varies between providers.
+Many conditions are covered with a premium loading or an exclusion for claims related to that condition.
+Some conditions may result in deferral or decline, but outcomes vary between providers, so comparing is essential.

 What pre-existing conditions affect life insurance the most?

-The conditions that typically have the greatest impact on life insurance applications in Australia include cancer history (particularly recent or advanced-stage), heart disease and heart attack history, type 1 diabetes, stroke history, severe mental health conditions (especially with hospitalisation), HIV/AIDS, and chronic kidney or liver disease.
-Well-managed conditions such as controlled hypertension, type 2 diabetes with good HbA1c levels, and mild asthma are generally assessed more favourably.
+Conditions with the greatest impact typically include cancer history (particularly recent or advanced-stage), heart disease and heart attack history, type 1 diabetes, stroke history, severe mental health conditions (especially with hospitalisation or self-harm history), HIV, chronic kidney disease, and liver disease.
+Well-managed conditions such as controlled hypertension, type 2 diabetes with good HbA1c, and mild asthma are generally assessed more favourably.

 Do I have to disclose my full medical history?

 Yes.
-Under Australian insurance law, you have a duty of disclosure.
-You must declare all pre-existing conditions, symptoms, medications, specialist consultations, hospitalisations, and any other material health information.
-The application form will prompt you with specific questions, but your obligation extends to any information a reasonable insurer would consider relevant.
-Non-disclosure - even if unintentional - can result in claims being declined.
+Under the Insurance Contracts Act 1984, you have a duty of disclosure.
+You must declare all diagnosed conditions, symptoms, medications, specialist consultations, hospitalisations, and any other material health information.
+The application form will guide you with specific questions, but your obligation extends to anything a reasonable insurer would consider relevant.
+Non-disclosure can result in claims being declined even years later.

 What is a premium loading?

-A premium loading is an additional percentage added to your base premium to account for the increased risk associated with your pre-existing condition.
-For example, a 50% loading on a base premium of $80/month would increase your total premium to $120/month.
+A premium loading is an additional percentage added to your base premium to account for the higher risk associated with your condition.
+For example, a 50% loading on a base premium of $80/month increases your total premium to $120/month.
 Loadings vary based on the condition, its severity, and the provider.
-Some loadings may be reviewed and reduced over time if your health improves.
+Some loadings can be reviewed and potentially reduced over time if your health improves or stabilises.

-A policy exclusion means the insurer will not pay claims related to a specific condition or body system.
-For example, if you have a history of back problems, the insurer might exclude claims arising from spinal or back conditions.
-You would still be covered for everything else.
-Exclusions can be narrow (specific condition) or broad (entire body system), so it is important to read the exclusion wording carefully.
+An exclusion means the insurer will not pay claims arising from a specific condition or body system.
+For example, a history of back problems might result in an exclusion for spinal or musculoskeletal claims, while all other causes of death or disability remain covered.
+Exclusions can be narrow (one specific condition) or broad (an entire body system).
+Read the exclusion wording carefully before accepting the policy.

-Can I appeal if my application is declined?
+What can I do if my application is declined?

-If your application is declined, you can ask the insurer for the specific reasons and whether there are any alternative terms they would consider.
-You can also apply to a different provider, as underwriting criteria vary.
-If you believe the decision is unfair, you can raise a complaint with the insurer's internal complaints process and then escalate to the Insurance & Financial Services Ombudsman (IFSO) if unresolved.
+If your application is declined, ask the insurer for the specific reasons and whether alternative terms might be possible.
+You can also apply to a different provider, as underwriting criteria vary significantly.
+Working with a financial adviser who can pre-assess your application with multiple providers is especially valuable after a decline.
+If you believe the decision is unfair, you can raise a complaint through the insurer's internal process and escalate to AFCA if unresolved.

 Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, medical, or legal advice.
 All pricing and underwriting outcomes described are indicative and based on publicly available data as of early 2026.
 Actual premiums, loadings, exclusions, and underwriting decisions will vary based on your individual medical history and chosen provider.
-These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.com.au may earn referral fees from some providers featured on this page.
+These figures are not quotes - always obtain a personalised estimate from InsuranceCompared.com.au or a quote directly from the provider.
+InsuranceCompared.com.au may earn referral fees from some providers featured on this page.
 This does not affect the completeness or order of our comparisons.
 For personalised financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Life Insurance with Pre-Existing Conditions?

-Compare life insurance estimates from AU's top providers in under 2 minutes.
-Find cover that works for your health situation - it's 100% free.
+Compare life insurance estimates from Australia's leading providers in under 2 minutes.
+Find cover that works for your health situation - it is 100% free.

 Compare Estimates